September 9, 2019

 - Specific tools to help achieve the minimum communication requirements, and then thoughts on how to exceed them

 - Celebrations of best practices and what’s going well already inside the plants.
-This then served as a critical guide for what leaders could emulate inside their own plants
+This then serves as a critical guide for what leaders could emulate inside their own plants

 - Guides for other tools that are often helpful, such as a template for a plant newsletter or a sample for how to quickly conduct regular and effective shift huddle meetings